Researchers Develop Infrared QR Code 'Invisible to the Eye'

 QR code security primarily depends on the QR code generator you choose to work with.

-Look for one with a Secure Sockets Layer (SSL) certificate and fully complies with the EU general data protection regulation (GDPR), the California Consumer Privacy Act (CCPA), and ISO 27001, like QR TIGER an advanced QR code maker.
+Look for one with a Secure Sockets Layer (SSL) certificate and that fully complies with the EU General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), and ISO 27001, like QR TIGER, an advanced QR code maker.

 This generator has a QR code for everyone, whether you’re managing a post office, developing product packaging, or need an impressive digital business card.
-A rule of thumb to consider is the more information encoded, the smaller the dots get in your QR code.
+A rule of thumb is that the more information is encoded, the smaller the dots in your QR code become.

-And the smaller the dots, the harder it is for your device to read it.
-If that’s the case, we suggest opting for dynamic QR codes as opposed to static QR codes.
+And the smaller the dots, the harder it is for devices to read them.
+If that’s the case, we suggest opting for dynamic QR codes instead of static QR codes.

 Another thing to keep in mind is distance.
 The farther your QR code will be placed, let’s say, on a billboard, the larger your QR code should be, so people passing by won’t have a problem scanning it.